Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 704,352 people, 296,633 houses or apartments, and a median cost of homes of $697,798, Seattle house prices are not only among the most expensive in Washington, Seattle real estate also is some of the most expensive in all of America.
+With a population of 704,352, 304,157 total housing units (homes and apartments), and a median house value of $720,158, Seattle house prices are not only among the most expensive in Washington, Seattle real estate also is some of the most expensive in all of America.

 People in Seattle primarily live in small (one, two or no bedroom) units, chiefly found in large apartment complexes or high rise apartments.
 Seattle has a mixture of owner-occupied and renter-occupied housing.

 At the end of World War II, American soldiers returned home triumphant and, with the help of the GI Bill, built homes by the millions on the edges of America's cities.
 These homes were predominantly capes and ranches, modest in size, but built to house a growing middle-class as the 20th century became the American century.
 Seattle's housing was primarily built during this period, from the '40s through the '60s.
 A full 29.03% of the city's housing hails from this era.
 Other housing ages represented in Seattle include homes built before 1939 ( 27.30%) and housing constructed between 1970-1999 ( 24.98%).
 There's also some housing in Seattle built between 2000 and later ( 18.68%).